cci-scratchx/cci-scratchx.github.io/README.md

 ## Known Issues and Limitations

-* When loading a saved project which was build with the extension hosted locally all the custom blocks appear as `undefined`.
+* When loading a saved project which was build with the extension hosted locally all the custom blocks may appear as `undefined`.
 * Helper App is single threaded.
-* ScratchX block 'turn the car to %n' is very unstable for some reason.
+* Due to possible interference the compass related operations are not very reliable.